jordyorel/orus-lang/docs/TUTORIAL.md

     return dx * dx + dy * dy
 ```

-Remember that globals must use uppercase names; add `mut` if the value should be writable.
+Constants must use uppercase names; add `mut` to a top-level binding only when you truly need writable module state.

 ---